-- When painkiller combined with alcohol can be very dangerous.
+- When painkiller is combined with alcohol it can be very dangerous.
 But even seemingly harmless things (such as grapefruit juice) may interfere with the pain relief effect of painkiller medicine

 - Stopping painkillers all of a sudden might lead to withdrawal symptoms such as fast heartbeat, heavy sweating or anxiety.

-The safety of painkillers has to starts when your doctor prescribes it to you.
-The following are necessary steps to ensure safety:
+The use of painkillers has to start when your doctor prescribes them to you.
+The following are some necessary steps to ensure safety:

-- While buying painkillers or prescribed drugs, be sure to read the label and package.
-The instructions written over the package will remind you of everything from drug interactions to food interactions, as well as the possible harms that may be caused by long-term use.
+- While buying painkillers (such as aspirin, acetaminophen or ibuprofen) or other prescribed drugs, be sure to read the label and package.
+The instructions written over the package will remind you of everything from drug reactions to food reactions, as well as the possible harm that may be caused by long-term use.

-- Always inform doctor of you are taking any other medications.
-Because any supplement medicine can contradict with painkiller.
+- Always inform your doctor if you are taking any other medication.
+Because any supplement medicine can contradict with painkillers.

-- Always take medicines as directed incase of confusion always call your doctor.
+- Always take medicines as directed and in case of confusion always call your doctor.

-- Painkiller may trigger side-effects but don’t stop taking it on your own.
-Call your doctor discuss about your side effects and do as per your doctor says.
+- Painkillers may trigger side-effects but don’t quit on your own.
+Call your doctor to discuss about your side effects and do as your doctor says.